onflow/flow-go/DEVELOPMENT.md

 - The `master` branch is intended to only contain features for the immediately upcoming release, whether it is a Height Coordinated Upgrade or a Spork
 - During development, all features should live on a feature branch.
 - For small features, this will be simple working branch.
 These branches have the naming scheme `<contributor>/<issue #>-<short description>, for example `kan/123-fix-known-issue`
 - For larger features, this may be a shared feature branch with other team members.
+Feature branches have the naming scheme `feature/<name>`.

 ### Upgrade Path Eligibility